-- 1. Complete the initial classroom training and assessment. - 2.
-Complete a CASA approved course for the Aeronautical Radio Operators Certificate (AROC) and can provide the certificate as proof. - 3.
-Complete and provide a colour blindness testing refer to the AVCH for further information. - 4.
-Satisfactorily complete a practical airfield geography assessment with Senior Airside Safety Officer or Melbourne Airport authorised personnel.
+- Complete a CASA approved course for the Aeronautical Radio Operators Certificate (AROC) and can provide the certificate as proof. - Complete a colour vision test and provide the results refer to the Airside Vehicle Control Handbook (AVCH) for further information.

 After completing the ADA Level 2 initial classroom and assessment, the candidate has a maximum period of 3 months to collect their ADA.
 Failure to do so will result in the removal of training records.